 - 15 drops Lemon or Wild Orange essential oil

-Combine the above ingredients in a bottle and spray to affected areas.
+Combine the above ingredients in a bottle and spray on affected areas.
 This can be used over three months when stored in a refrigerator.

-- Wash bedding with detergent at high temp (55 Celsius or more).
+- Wash bedding with detergent at high temp (55 degrees Celsius or more).

 - Do not keep stuffed items, rugs, books and laundry in the bedroom.
 Also, dust and clean stuffed toys often.

 - Avoid humidifiers as dust mites thrive on warmth and humidity.

 - Wrap heating ducts with filters that trap miniature dust particles, i.e. smaller than 10 microns.